tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/常见问题/推流播放相关_intl_en.md

 [](id:que23)
 ### How do I view the number of online viewers?
 You can get the number of online viewers by calling the [DescribeStreamPlayInfoList](https://intl.cloud.tencent.com/document/product/267/37297) API, but the result may not be 100% accurate.
-For example, if 3 users use the same IP address for playback at the same time, they will be counted as 1 viewer.
+For example, if three users use the same IP address for playback at the same time, they will be counted as one viewer.
 Note that the data returned by this API is relevant only if your playback protocol is RTMP or FLV, not if it is HLS.

 [](id:que24)
 ### Does CSS support backup streams?